Skip to content

 Example research tasks

-• "Few of yours products can be added to your virtual pantry.
-Add 4 apples, 2 onions and 1/4 tomatoes sauce to your virtual pantry"
+"A few of your products can be added to your virtual pantry.
+Add 4 apples, 2 onions and 1/4 jar of tomato sauce to it."

-• "You have a plan for what you will eat, but you don't want to buy everything at once.
-Make a list of what is needed just for today's (Monday) meal"
+"You've planned your meals, but you don't want to do all the shopping at once.
+Make a list of what you need just for today's (Monday) meal."

-• "You are home, packed and ready to cook.
-Open today's recipe and cook it with your new app"
+"You're home, prepped, and ready to cook.
+Open today's recipe and cook it using the app."

 We found 8 concerning errors, which we fixed and tested in another iteration: